Internship Enrollment Forms due to Dean Moore:

 *If there is an agency that you would like to recommend as an Internship Site, please provide Prof. Boomershine with the contact information for that agency.

-- The completed and signed Internship Enrollment Form is due to Dean Moore's office (Bear Hall) two business days before the add/drop deadline each semester.
-Spring 2016: January 13, 2016
+- The completed and signed Internship Enrollment Form is due to Dean Moore's office (Bear Hall) on the first day of classes of each semester.
+Summer 2016: May 16, 2016

 - You can only count either FRH/GER/SPN 498 (internship) or FRH/GER/SPN 491